tuxsoft/WeatherStation/README.md

  Start by soldering the unslotted ends of the junctions, one to each pipe labeled **A**, **C**, and **F**

- Beh .. look at the images and fabricate the mounts, take care to orientate your solar panel correctly in relation to the weather vane
+ Beh .. look at the [assembly image](https://github.com/tuxsoft/WeatherStation/blob/master/images/pipe_complete.jpg) and fabricate the mounts, take care to orientate your solar panel correctly in relation to the weather vane both direction and azimuth.